 The latest updated version of these ‘save the planet’ summits (COP26) has just finished in Glasgow, so they can tidy up a few details left as ‘matters pending’ from the last conference, COP25 in Madrid.
 Before Madrid it was Poland, of all places, that had won the bid to host the global bureaucratic Christmas party, COP24.
-Never mind the carbon footprint of the twenty plus thousand plus people who travelled from all over the globe to have a ‘conversation about climate change’.
+Never mind the carbon footprint of the eighteen thousand people who travelled from all over the globe to have a ‘conversation about climate change’.
 Never mind the irony that it was being held in the heartland of Europe’s largest coal-producing region.
 The important question is ‘was it a bigger and better Christmas party than Francois Hollande’s in Paris?’
-And the victory of the Polish-hosted battle in the war against climate change was declared by Michal Kurtyka in his staged jump for joy.
+And the victory of the Polish-hosted battle in the war against climate change was declared by Michal Kurtyka in his embarassingly-staged jump for joy.

-By contrast the Madrid conference in December 2019 was a bit of a disaster from the climate alarmists’ viewpoint despite the attendance of Saint Greta of Funberg, arriving on her magic yacht.
+By contrast the Madrid conference in December 2019 was a bit of a disaster from the climate alarmists’ viewpoint despite the attendance of Saint Greta arriving on her magic yacht.
 The Christmas party had originally been intended for Brazil but was changed to Chile due to the unfriendly change in the political situation in Brazil.
 It was then changed again from Chile to Madrid, again because of ‘political’ issues.
 However the average Jose Spaniard on the street was not buying it and major protests really spoiled the party atmosphere of COP25.
 Discouraged and unable to reach any consensus they pushed pledges into the next conference as ‘matters carried forward’.

 So, Glasgow 2021 was under enormous pressure to deliver a new “greenpeace in our time” resolution.
 They had to re-kick the party and ensure that an even better signed charter would be presented as our upgraded covenant with the climate gods to be stored in an ark and carried to the next pre-Christmas conference.
 This despite the position that on the street there are two camps of thought: those who believe climate change is a process of nature, and the hand wringers who say it is far too little, far too late, we are all going to fry.